xoxco/node-slack/readme.md

-To respond to an [outgoing webhook from slack](https://slack.com/services/new/outgoing-webhook), pass the information from the webhook into slack.respond, along with a callback function responsible for returnign a response.
+To respond to an [outgoing webhook from slack](https://slack.com/services/new/outgoing-webhook), pass the information from the webhook into slack.respond, along with a callback function responsible for returning a response.

 From inside an Express.js route, this is as easy as passing in req.body: